yxsh-uwu/CodeWizard/README.md

 # codewizard
-Web Development Project Using Web.py or creating a social network with Python created for Udemy Certfication
+Web Development Project Using Web.py for creating a social network with Python created for Udemy Certfication